leeppolis/php-boilerplate/README.md

 ## Requirements

-- PHP 5.3.3-7 (this is the only version of PHP tested at the moment)
+- PHP 5.3+, PHP 7 (this is the only version of PHP tested at the moment)
 - PHP configuration without safe_mode enabled
 - MySql 5.1.73-1 (this is the only version of MySql tested at the moment - not required by the boilerplate itself)